Economic history of Greece and the Greek world: Post-World War II

 Greece suffered comparatively much more than most Western European countries during the Second World War due to a number of factors.
 Heavy resistance led to immense German reprisals against civilians.
 Greece was also dependent on food imports, and a British naval blockade coupled with transfers of agricultural produce to Germany led to famine.
 It is estimated that the Greek population declined by 7% during the Second World War.

-Greece experienced hyperinflation during the war.
-In 1943, prices were 34,864% higher compared to those of 1940; in 1944, prices were 163,910,000,000% higher compared to the 1940 prices.
-The Greek hyperinflation is the fifth worst in economic history, after Hungary's following World War II, Zimbabwe’s in the late 2000s, Yugoslavia’s in the middle 1990s, and Germany's following World War I. This was compounded by the country's disastrous civil war from 1944-1949.
+During the war Greece also experienced the fifth worst hyperinflation in economic history, after Hungary's following World War II, Zimbabwe’s in the late 2000s, Yugoslavia’s in the middle 1990s, and Germany's following World War I..
+In 1943, prices were 34,864% higher compared to those of 1940; in 1944, prices were 163,910,000,000% higher compared to 1940 prices.
+Hyperinflation was compounded by the country's disastrous civil war from 1944-1949.

-Greek economy was in an extremely poor state in 1950 (after the end of the Civil War), with its relative position dramatically affected.
-In that year Greece had a per capita GDP of $1,951, which was well below that of countries like Portugal ($2,132), Poland ($2,480), and even Mexico ($2,085).
+The Greek economy was in an extremely poor state in 1950 after the end of the Civil War, with its relative position dramatically affected.
+In that year Greece had a per capita GDP of $1,951, which was below that of countries like Portugal ($2,132), Poland ($2,480), and even Mexico ($2,085).
 Greece's per capita GDP was comparable to that of countries like Bulgaria ($1,651), Japan ($1,873), or Morocco ($1,611).
 Greece's per-capita GDP grew quickly.
 Greece's growth averaged 7% between 1950 and 1973, a rate second only to Japan's during the same period.
 In 1950 Greece was ranked 28th in the world for per capita GDP, while in 1970 it was ranked 20th.